NOC-OI/python-intro-schools/learners/reference.md

 [**default value**]{#default-value}
 :   A value to use for a [parameter](#parameter) if nothing is specified explicitly.

-[**defensive programming**]{#defensive-programming}
-:   The practice of writing programs that check their own operation
-    to catch errors as early as possible.

 [**delimiter**]{#delimiter}
 :   A character or characters used to separate individual values,
     such as the commas between columns in a [CSV](#comma-separated-values) file.

-[**docstring**]{#docstring}
-:   Short for "documentation string",
-    this refers to textual documentation embedded in Python programs.
-    Unlike comments, docstrings are preserved in the running program and can be examined in interactive sessions.

 [**documentation**]{#documentation}
 :   Human-language text written to explain what software does,